American Philosophical Society: Library Hall

-In 1789–90, the Library Company of Philadelphia (LCP) built its headquarters directly across 5th Street from APS.
-In 1884 LCP sold its building, which was demolished for the expansion of the Drexel & Company Building in 1887.
-This building was demolished in the mid-1950s, during the creation of Independence National Historical Park.
+In 1789–90, the Library Company of Philadelphia (LCP)—now located at 1314 Locust Street, Philadelphia—built its headquarters, Library Hall, directly across 5th Street from APS.
+In 1884, LCP sold its building, which was demolished for the expansion of the Drexel & Company Building in 1887.
+The bank building was itself demolished in the 1950s, during the creation of Independence National Historical Park.

-APS built a library on the site in 1958 and recreated the façade of the old LCP building.
+In 1958, APS built a new library building on the site, that recreated the façade of LCP's Library Hall.

 Benjamin Franklin Hall

 APS restored the former Farmers' & Mechanics' Bank building at 425–29 Chestnut Street, which was built in 1854–55 to the design of John M. Gries in the Italianate style, to serve as a lecture hall.
 It is the site of meetings and most major events the society hosts.

 Richardson Hall

 Constance C. and Edgar P. Richardson Hall at 431 Chestnut Street, immediately west of Benjamin Franklin Hall, is the former Pennsylvania Company for Insurances on Lives and Granting Annuities Building, which was built between 1871 and 1873 and designed by Addison Hutton.
 It contains offices and the Consortium for History of Science, Technology and Medicine.